FairwindsOps/terraform-bastion/README.pre_tf_inputs.md

 * The [CloudWatch Logs Agent][] is installed and configured to ship logs from these files:
 	* `/var/log/syslog`
 	* `/var/log/auth.log`
-* A `bastion` host record is added to a configurable Route53 DNS zone for the current public IP address of the bastion.
-This script is also set to run on boot.
+* A host record, named using the `bastion_name` module input,  is added to a configurable Route53 DNS zone for the current public IP address of the bastion.
+This happens via a script configured to run on boot.
 * Automatic updates are configured, using a configurable time to reboot, and the email address to receive errors.
 * By default sudo access is removed from the ubuntu user unless the `remove_root_access` input is set to "false."

 ## Using The Bastion
 ### SSH Access to Kubernetes Nodes

-To proxy SSH connections to Kubernetes nodes through the bastion, add configuration like the following to the top of the `config/local/ssh_config-default` file in your Pentagon inventory.
+To proxy SSH connections to Kubernetes nodes through the bastion, add configuration like the following to the top of the `ssh_config` file.
 Replace the following information with your own values:

 * `domain.com` with the same **domain name** that was specified as a Route53 zone ID in the instance of the bastion Terraform module.
-This is the domain name where the `bastion` host record will have been created by Terraform.
+This is the domain name where the bastions host record will have been created during boot.
+* `/path/to/ssh/private/key` with the path to your SSH private key file.
 * `172.20.*.*` with the VPC CIDR.

 ```
 # Define options to be used when connecting to the bastion.
 host bastion.domain.com
-  IdentityFile __INFRA_REPO_PATH__/inventory/default/config/private/admin-vpn
+  IdentityFile /path/to/ssh/private/key
   IdentitiesOnly yes
   User ubuntu